Aldridge Village website in Walsall west midlands uk

 " Walsall Youth Service works with young people to enable them to achieve their full potential, enjoy new experiences and challenges, and participate in improving their lives.
 Following the community associations handover of the facility, Walsall Youth Service plans to develop Aldridge Manor House as a centre of excellence for the young people of Aldridge."

-The Manor House is a 3 storey, 30 roomed Victorian House, which was fully refurbished between March and July 2007 to provide excellent facilities for young people.
-This will include a range of equipment, a sports hall, floodlit sports court, computer facilities and several rooms adaptable for a variety of activities
+The Manor House is a 3 storey, 30 roomed Victorian House, which was fully refurbished between March and July 2007, to provide excellent facilities for young people.
+This includes a range of equipment, a sports hall, floodlit sports court, computer facilities and several rooms adaptable for a variety of activities

 Mr Dusan Popratnjak, Chairman Aldridge Residents Association, is writing a book about Aldridge Manor House and would be very pleased to hear about you memories and stories to be included in the book and very interested in any old photographs.